Deep-and-Local/deep-and-local.github.io/_posts/2024-06-26-Komakata-Dozeu-Tokyo-Asakusa.md

 ## Shop Infomation
+<p class="site-description">
 'For a little over 200 years since our establishment in 1801, through the continued support from our customers, we have been able to retain the taste of Edo in our "flavors" and "hospitability."
 Among the many restaurants serving "Japanese cuisine" taht have been around in Asakusa, Tokyo since the Edo period, ours stands out as one of the places that have the longest history.'

-<p class="site-description">
 (Extracted from the official webpage)
 </p>

 <a href="https://www.dozeu.com/en/" class="btn btn--inverse">Official Webpage in English</a>

+> Dozeu is a restaurant specializing in loach hot pot, also known as 'Yanagawa' hot pot.
+While loach may not be a common dish in Japan today, loach hot pot is considered a classic of Japanese cuisine.
+Additionally, Dozeu stands as one of the oldest restaurants in Tokyo.
+If you manage to secure a seat, we are confident that your visit will be an extraordinary experience.
+> <footer>Comment by Deep&Local</footer>

 <div class="map">
 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3239.7599581160057!2d139.7901559569364!3d35.70752420209143!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x60188ec7c5d29e63%3A0x9efea1033e339fe6!2sKomakata%20Dojo!5e0!3m2!1sen!2sjp!4v1719464839428!5m2!1sen!2sjp" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>